 We’re not interested in being a me-too company that does the same things as everyone else.
 When we enter a new arena, we’re not thinking about how to compete with company A, B or C, but rather how to make a unique product.
 With the Twin, there were several things that we were focused on.
 One of them was bringing the low latency DSP into a converter that was affordable.
 For the types of workflow where latency is important, that sort of thing is beyond most people’s reach, unless you spend $10,000 – $20,000 on a Pro Tools HDX system.
 The second thing we had focused on was a technology that we’d been working on for years, which involved making the sound of great mic pres accessible to everyone.
 Nothing about this was easy.
 But if you’re true to the customer and the product first, things will happen in the market as a result.
 There are companies that spend their time thinking about how to cut corners, and to be honest, doing that successfully is a talent, but it’s not what the world is going to remember as we get older.

-What does the future look like of Universal Audio?
+– Thanks for talking to me Bill.
+What does the future of Universal Audio look like?
 You guys have made a lot of plugins over the past years.
 Any chance of that slowing down?

 There’s a lot more to do, and we’re not going to get bored of what we do.
 We’re going to continue to work on great plugins.
 A lot of the ones that are in the pipeline right now are improving upon our modeling techniques further, which is very satisfying.